volcano-sh/volcano/docs/design/queue-guarantee-resource-reservation-design.md

 @[qiankunli](https://github.com/qiankunli); Oct 11rd, 2021

 ## Motivation

+In my case, we use volcano to schedule training job(tfjob/pytorchjob/vcjob) in k8s cluster, there are many groups such as ad/recommend/tts, a queue represents a group.
+In order to ensure the full utilization of resources, we generally do not configure `queue.capability`. but this will cause a queue to running out all resources, and make the new job of other queue unable to execute. so we want to reserve some resources for a queue, so that any new job in the queue can be submitted immediately.

 As [issue 1101](https://github.com/volcano-sh/volcano/issues/1101) mentioned, Volcano should support resource reservation for specified queue.
 Requirement detail as follows:
 * Support reserving specified resources for specified queue